 - A rent collection service where your rent is paid on time, on the same day, every month without fail

-One known high street agent offers guaranteed rent however, they effectively become your tenant and they sub-let your property.
+One known high street agent offers guaranteed rent however, they effectively become your tenant and sub-let your property.
 They then pay you “slightly less than the market rent value”.
-This can also be refereed to as Rent-to-Rent and you may be interested in reading Mary Latham’s views on the pitfalls of Rent-to-Rent schemes.
+This can also be refered to as Rent-to-Rent.
+You may be interested in reading Mary Latham’s views on the pitfalls of Rent-to-Rent schemes.

 Under a Rent-to-Rent scheme, landlords let their property to an individual, company or letting agent who become the ‘tenant’ for a certain amount of time in return for a guaranteed monthly income.
 The ‘tenant’ or agent then sublets the property and manages the tenancy.
 Money is made on the difference between the rent they pay the landlord and the rent they receive from the subtenant.
 Most schemes promise to cover any void periods and maintenance costs.

 Things can go wrong in these set-ups if the middleman doesn’t have the financial resources, or inclination, to back up the guarantee.
 In the worst case scenario, landlords can be stuck with tenants in their property but no rent.
 If a rent-to-rent arrangement goes wrong, or the company offering the guarantee goes bust, it can be difficult for landlords to get their property back.

 We recently compiled an infographic highlighting the costs of tenant eviction and through our research we found that between January to March of 2017, 35,188 possession claims were registered by landlords in England and Wales and a staggering 25% of these possession claims were escalated to a repossession being carried out by a county court bailiff.
 That’s on average a hundred rented homes visited by a court bailiff a day and being forced to leave.